 Corrective work for pavement smoothness may be taken by the Contractor prior to MRI testing.
 After completion of the MRI testing, measure the smoothness of each 52.8-foot (16 m) section with an MRI greater than 125 inches per mile with a 10-foot straightedge within 14 calendar days or as allowed by the Project Manager.
-Identify all locations that require corrective work and provide the straight edge measurements at each location that exceeds the allowable limit to the Project Manager.
-If all measurements in a 52.8-foot (16 m) section comply with smoothness requirements, provide the maximum measurement to the Project Manager and a statement that corrective work is not required.
+Identify all locations that require corrective work and submit the straight edge measurements at each location that exceeds the allowable limit.
+If all measurements in a 52.8-foot (16 m) section comply with smoothness requirements, submit the maximum measurement and a statement that corrective work is not required.
 Corrective work is required for pavement identified by the Contractor or Department that does not meet the following requirements: